 Central New York Pagan Pride Project – Central New York PPD is an annual project, a day-long festival in September where we get together with 1500 or so of our closest friends in the local area.
 I may look exhausted the day of the festival, but as the local coordinator, I’m glad to be able to play a major part in this community event.

 Church of the Greenwood – As an officer of the church, I’m proud of how far we’ve come toward our goals of building understanding and tolerance in the mainstream community.
 We’re growing in what we’re offering toward sponsoring Pagan religious and educational activities, clergy training, workshops, talks, festivals and youth programs.

-The Troth – I volunteer as a steward for this Northern European Pagan group, and at the same time I’m completing my clergy training with them.
-In light of too many recent events and controversies, I’m especially proud about being part of a Heathen group that has taken such strides to distance itself from the small-minded bigotry too often associated with the practice of Asatru.
+The Troth – I’m recognized as official clergy for this Northern European Pagan group, and at the same time I volunteer as a steward with them.
+In light of too many recent events and controversies, I’m especially proud about being part of a Heathen group that has taken such strides to distance itself from the small-minded bigotry too often associated with the practice.

 Please reach out if you are interested in me:

 - working with you on a wedding or other rite of passage